zxKyouma/FloodGraphFlow-XGB/README.md

 After downloading:
 1. Extract the archive
 2. Place the extracted folders inside `./`
+3. Run `/scripts/populate_model_metadata.sh` to move dataset in `/metadata` into `Models` with the correct structure expected by future scripts

 ## Repository Structure
 Your directory should look like this: